rahul-mondal01/S1-T16-Dual-Dice/README.md

 vivekkumar.221cs166@nitk.edu.in<br><br>
 </details>
 <h2><b>Abstract</b></h2>
+<h1 align="center">ABSTRACT</h1><br><br>
+<b>PROBLEM STATEMENT</b> <br>
+This project aims to provide a fun experience to the users through a game specially designed to be engaging and entertaining without feel cheated.
+A combination of LED chaser which connected to random number generator that allow the system to randomly glow the led at specific position and dual dice, both of which are popular games allows high levels of engagement and keeps the users interested and satisfied with outcome. <br><br>
+ <h2><b>Working</b></h2>
 <details>
 <b>IDEA</b><br><br>
 The idea of this project is to provide the users with a time engaging, entertaining, and